Hasatori/Testspector/README.md

 # Testspector ![Generic badge](https://img.shields.io/github/license/Hasatori/Testspector)  ![Version](https://img.shields.io/jetbrains/plugin/v/16300-testspector)

-Testspector is an IndelliJ IDEA plugin which helps developers with writing unit tests.
-It contains a dataset of best practices which should be followed when writing unit tests.
+Testspector is an IntelliJ IDEA plugin that helps developers with writing unit tests.
+It contains a dataset of best practices that should be followed when writing unit tests.
 The unit tests are checked against the dataset and any violation is reported to the user.
-User is provided with description to the problem, hints how to solve it and also parts of code causing the problem.
-Report also contains links to the documentation where are all best practices described with examples.
+The user is provided with a description of the problem, hints on how to solve it and also parts of code causing the problem.
+The report also contains links to the documentation where are all best practices described with examples.

 Plugin URL: https://plugins.jetbrains.com/plugin/16300-testspector

 ### What do you think of the plugin?
-Please let me know by filling this survey: https://www.survio.com/survey/d/P5D2I3C1W2N5X9C2Q (**very short 10 min max, just 8 questions where 6 mandatory**).
-This would help me a lot, since it will show me if I am headed the right direction and the plugin is useful.
+Please let me know by filling this survey: https://www.survio.com/survey/d/P5D2I3C1W2N5X9C2Q (**very short 10 min max, just 8 questions where 6 are mandatory**).
+This would help me a lot since it will show me if I am headed in the right direction and the plugin is useful.

 ## Documentation

 ### Best practices
-The dataset of best practices was created by detailed analysis of the world’s top books and studies regarding unit testing.
-The plugin is result of a master thesis at a czech university.
+The dataset of best practices was created by a detailed analysis of the world’s top books and studies regarding unit testing.
+The plugin is a result of a master thesis at a Czech university.
 I copied identified best practices straight from my master thesis.
-Therefore it is currently available only in czech.
-The documantation contains direct references to chapters in books and studies where the best practices were derived from.
+Therefore it is currently available only in the Czech.
+The documentation contains direct references to chapters in books and studies where the best practices were derived from.

-* [Documentation translated by Google in English](https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/Hasatori/Testspector/blob/master/doc/Practices.md) - translation is quite good but totally wrong at times
+* [Documentation translated by Google in English](https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/Hasatori/Testspector/blob/master/doc/Practices.md) - translation is quite good but wrong at times
 * ![Original documantation in Czech](./doc/Practices.md)

 I am currently working on translation.
 In the meantime please use the translation from google.